edgedb/edgedb-js/docs/insert.rst

     release_year: e.int64(2021)
   });

-For convenience, the second argument ``e.insert`` function can also accept plain JS data.
+For convenience, the second argument of ``e.insert`` function can also accept plain JS data.

 .. code-block:: typescript